jemarq04/bash-argparse/README.md

   * Usage: `bap_set_subname $0` or `bap_set_subname $name`.
     * For the script to automatically get the running script's name, run `bap_set_subname $0`.
     * If you wish to name the script something differently for any reason, you can provide a different name.

+* `bap_get_subname`:
+Use this function to retrieve the name of the running subcommand script as it appears in the usage string.
+For a subcommand script named `foo-bar.sh`, this function would return `foo.sh bar`.
+This will return an empty string if `bap_set_subname` has not been called.
+Note that if you want to retrieve the name of the base script, call `bap_get_name` instead.
+  * Usage: `bap_get_subname`.

 * `bap_add_subparsers`:
 Use this function to add subcommands to your script.
 Note that files for each subcommand must be present in the directory of your base script.